tamberg/fhnw-idb/data-transport/README.md

 ## Connecting to Wi-Fi

-## ThingSpeak IoT platform
+## Sending data to the ThingSpeak IoT platform

-We will use [ThingSpeak](https://thingspeak.com/) as our *Cloud Backend*.
-ThingSpeak is an IoT analytics platform service that allows you to aggregate, visualize, and analyze live data streams in the cloud.
+We will use [ThingSpeak](https://thingspeak.com/) as our *cloud backend*.
+ThingSpeak is an IoT analytics platform that allows you to aggregate, visualize, and analyze live data streams in the cloud.

 For an introduction look at this tutorial: